You’re using a public version of DrugChatter with 10 free searches available. Register to unlock more free searches per day. CREATE FREE ACCOUNT

 Conclusion

-While drowsiness is not explicitly listed as a side effect of Lipitor, some patients may experience fatigue or drowsiness as a result of taking the medication.
-It is essential for patients to discuss any concerns or side effects with their healthcare provider to determine the best course of treatment.
+While drowsiness is not listed as a common side effect of Lipitor, it is possible that some patients may experience drowsiness or fatigue as a result of taking the medication.
+As with any medication, it's essential to discuss any concerns or side effects with your healthcare provider.
+By understanding the potential side effects of Lipitor and working closely with your healthcare team, you can make informed decisions about your treatment and achieve optimal results.

 Key Takeaways

-* Patients should discuss any concerns or side effects with their healthcare provider.
+* It's essential to discuss any concerns or side effects with your healthcare provider.

 FAQs

-Q: Is drowsiness a common side effect of Lipitor?
+3. Is drowsiness a listed side effect of Lipitor?

-A: Yes, it is essential to discuss any concerns or side effects with your healthcare provider to determine the best course of treatment.
+It's essential to discuss any concerns or side effects with your healthcare provider before taking Lipitor or any other medication.

 1. Pfizer.
 (2020).
 Lipitor Prescribing Information.